RENCI/tic-map-pipeline-script/README.md

 POST /sync
 ```

-insert data into table using csv
+insert data into table in csv
 ```
 POST /table/<tablename>
 ```
+csv should have matching header as the table

-get data from table using json
+get data from table in json
 ```
 GET /table/<tablename>
 ```